mupezzuol/about-java-versions/README.md

-# Java versions and their main new for developers :heart_eyes:
+# Java versions and their main news for developers.:heart_eyes:

 Project used to know a little about what is best in Java versions.